 A bibliography on women artists and patrons, with sections on Asia, the Americas, Islamic Cultures, and Europe from antiquity–c.
 1700, individual women, topics like “Textiles and Needlework,” and online and teaching resources.

-The proposed session is devoted to the construction and visualization of women as reflected in apocryphal sources with the aim of bringing into attention this generally neglected topic/sources which seem to be underrepresented.
-The existent literature, in the general field of apocrypha, indicates that there is space for debate on issues connected to gender in these sources.
+Call for Papers for Special Session at the International Congress on Medieval Studies (ICMS 2019) May 9 to 12, 2019 Western Michigan University The proposed session is devoted to the construction and visualization of women as reflected in apocryphal sources with the aim of bringing into attention this generally neglected topic/sources which seem to beContinue reading “CFP: Visualizing Women in the Apocrypha”

 Celebrating Female Agency in the Arts

 Call for Sessions

 Call for Papers: Other Spaces: Gender and Architecture in the Imagination, International Medieval Congress at University of Leeds (IMC 2017), July 3-6, 2017 Deadline: September 12, 2016 Paper Panel sponsored by the Society for Medieval Feminist Scholarship (SMFS) Recent scholarship has drawn attention to the significant roles played by medieval women as patrons of architectureContinue reading “CFP: Other Spaces: Gender and Architecture in the Imagination, @IMC 2017, Leeds, July 3-6”